makupi/async-nookipedia/docs/index.rst

 async-nookipedia
 ============================================

 Welcome to the async-nookipedia docs.
 An API wrapper for the private `Nookipedia API <https://nookipedia.com/api/>`_ for the `Nookipedia Wiki <https://nookipedia.com/>`_.

+   *async-nookipedia is not created or managed by nookipedia.*

 Installation
 ============================================